scoliono/RiemannPy/README.md

 # RiemannPy

-A small Python program that visually approximates the area of a function over a given interval using a (Riemann sum)[https://en.wikipedia.org/wiki/Riemann_sum].
+A small Python program that visually approximates the area of a function over a given interval using a [Riemann sum](https://en.wikipedia.org/wiki/Riemann_sum).
 It can take left and right sums, and knows the Midpoint and Trapezoid Rules.

 It's really slow because it uses the Turtle library.
 But speed wasn't a priority since this is for an APCSP Performance Task.